;

 £3,000 per month

-This funding is intended as a contribution towards US-UK travel, institutional fees, accommodation, and general maintenance costs while in the UK.
+This funding is intended as a contribution towards travel, institutional fees, accommodation, and general maintenance costs while in the UK.

 Relocation Allowance